 + - Types of Programs

-Domestic Program: Chapman offers the Washington Semester Program for students interested in spending a semester in Washington D.C. at American University taking courses and completing an internship.
+Domestic Program: Chapman offers the Washington Semester Program where students spend a semester doing and internship and taking courses in Washington D.C. at American University.

 + - Eligibility for Study Abroad

 Chapman University students who meet the following minimum requirements are eligible to participate in semester and academic year abroad programs:

 - Cumulative GPA of at least 3.0* at time of acceptance by Chapman University.
 Students are expected to maintain a cumulative 3.0 after acceptance.

 - Class Standing: sophomore, junior or senior status while abroad*

 - Junior or Senior level is usually required for internship-focused programs

 - Students who do not receive disciplinary clearance from the Dean of Students will be ineligible to participate.
 Students with conduct holds will require a meeting at the Dean of Students' office and need to be cleared in order to study abroad